-The vda-install script will recognize if VDI 3 is installed and will ask you whether you want to update or not.
+The vda-install script will recognize if VDI 3 or 3.1 is installed and will ask you whether you want to update or not.
 By answering 'y' the migration process will be started.
-It will un-install the old VDI 3 packages, and replace them with the new VDI 3.1 packages.
+It will un-install the old VDI 3 or 3.1 packages, and replace them with the new VDI 3.1.1 packages.